technicalfiddles/technicalfiddles.github.io/searching/bst_overview.md

 <a href="home.html">Main Page</a>
+Previous: <a href="indexed_sequential.html">Indexed Sequential Search</a>
 # Balancing Search Trees
 ## Balance and Efficiency

 A search tree is a lot like an extension of Indexed Sequential Search except that instead of using a few nested index tables to break up a larger array, there is an index table for each pair of records.

-Recall the depiction of ISAM:
+Recall the depiction of ISAM (Indexed Sequential Access Method):

 ![Indexed Sequential Search](media/ind1.png# md)